Transmission: 4 Speed Manual

 This vehicle is being sold AS-IS, WHERE-IS, with no warranty, expressed, written or implied.
 Gateway Classic Cars and its affiliates shall not be responsible for the correct description, authenticity, genuineness, or defects herein, nor is responsible for any omissions or errors in advertising and therefore makes no warranty in connection therewith.
 No allowance or set aside will be made on account of any incorrectness, imperfection, defect or damage.
 Any descriptions or representations are for identification purposes only and are not to be construed as a warranty of any type.
 It is the responsibility of the buyer to have thoroughly inspected the vehicle, to their satisfaction to the condition and value, prior to purchase.
 Gateway Classic Cars and its affiliates shall and will make every reasonable effort to disclose any known defects associated with this vehicle at the buyer's request prior to the close of sale.
 Gateway Classic Cars and its affiliates assumes no responsibility for any repairs regardless of any oral statements about the vehicle, post sale.

-For sale in our Atlanta showroom is a is a sinister restomod 1965 Chevrolet Corvette roadster.
-This Corvette ...
+For sale in our Houston Showroom is this beautiful 1965 Chevrolet Corvette Sting Ray Convertible.
+This ...
 More

 For Sale in our 16 locations - St. Louis, Louisville, Chicago, Detroit, Indianapolis, Tampa, Orlando, Houston, Ft.
 Lauderdale, Nashville, Dallas, Milwaukee, Atlanta, Philadelphia, Denver, Scottsdale.